What is a Lead Underwriter?

 Prospectus in hand, the underwriter then sets to selling the securities.
-This usually involves a road show, which is a series of presentations made by the underwriter and the issuer’s and CFO to institutions (pension plans, managers, etc.) across the country.
+This usually involves a road show, which is a series of presentations made by the underwriter and the issuer’s CEO and CFO to institutions (pension plans, mutual fund managers, etc.) across the country.
 The presentation gives potential buyers the chance to ask the management team questions.
 If the buyers like the offering, they make a non-binding commitment to purchase, called a subscription.
-Because there may not be a firm at the time, purchasers usually subscribe for a certain number of shares.
+Because there may not be a firm offering price at the time, purchasers usually subscribe for a certain number of shares.
 This process lets the lead underwriter gauge the demand for the offering (called “indications of interest”) and determine whether the contemplated price is fair.

 Determining the final offering price is one of the lead underwriter’s biggest responsibilities for two reasons.
 First, the price determines the size of the proceeds to the issuer.
 Second, it determines how easily the underwriter can sell the securities to buyers.
 Thus, the issuer and the lead underwriter work closely together to determine the price.
-Once the issuer and the lead underwriter agree on how to price the securities and the SEC has made the registration statement effective, the underwriters the subscribers to confirm their orders.
+Once the issuer and the lead underwriter agree on how to price the securities and the SEC has made the registration statement effective, the underwriters call the subscribers to confirm their orders.
 If the demand is particularly high, the underwriters and issuer might raise the price and reconfirm this with all the subscribers.

-Once the syndicate is sure it sell all of the shares in the offering, it closes the offering.
+Once the syndicate is sure it will sell all of the shares in the offering, it closes the offering.
 The syndicate purchases all the shares from the company (if the offering is a guaranteed offering), with the lead underwriter typically buying the largest portion.
-The issuer receives the proceeds minus the fees.
+The issuer receives the proceeds minus the underwriting fees.
 The underwriters then sell the shares to the subscribers at the offering price.

 Although the underwriters influence the initial price of the securities, once the subscribers begin selling, the free-market forces of supply and demand dictate the price.
-The lead underwriter usually maintains a secondary in the securities they issue, which means they agree to purchase or sell securities out of their own inventories in order to keep the price of the securities from swinging wildly.
+The lead underwriter usually maintains a secondary market in the securities they issue, which means they agree to purchase or sell securities out of their own inventories in order to keep the price of the securities from swinging wildly.

 As we mentioned earlier, underwriters take on considerable risk, and the lead underwriters especially so.
-Not only must they advise a client about matters large and small throughout the process, they relieve the issuer of the risk of trying to sell all the at the price.
+Not only must they advise a client about matters large and small throughout the process, they relieve the issuer of the risk of trying to sell all the shares at the offer price.